Nordic vs. Germanic vs. Celtic: Differences & Links Explained (+ Maps)

 • Germanic = Relating to the Germanic people, languages, or cultures that originated from Southern Scandinavia and Northern Germany after the bronze age and today span across Northern and Central Europe in countries such as England, Germany, and the Netherlands.

-• Celtic = Relating to the Celtic people, languages, or cultures that were present in most of Central and Western Europe after the bronze age, and in countries such as Ireland, Scotland, and Wales today.
+• Celtic = Relating to the Celtic people, languages, or cultures that were present in most of Central and Western Europe after the bronze age, and in countries such as Ireland, Scotland, Wales (and to a certain extent France, Belgium, Switzerland, Austria and Italy) today.

 Definition